-Two types of screening tests are used to examine hearing in babies.
+Two types of newborn hearing screening tests are used to examine hearing in babies.
 Both of these tests are safe and comfortable.

 The two tests can be used separately or together.
 Both tests are reliable.
 Hospitals choose the type of screening tests that they use based on costs, personnel and the number of babies born.